How can I access research classification systems and/or research topic analyses?

 • Defined using citation patterns and natural language processing

-• Continuously updated to reflect emerging areas
+• Continuously updated to reflect emerging research areas

 • Each topic includes a group of papers sharing closely related themes